Yin-Y-M/cse15l-lab-reports/week_3_lab_report.md

 # Part 3
 In week 2 and 3, I obtained a concrete understanding of building my own server.
 To begin with, I need a handler that implements URLHandler interface, which takes a URL as input and respond with the text of a web page.
 In addition, I need a Server class that takes a URLHandler and starts up the server that listens for incoming connections.
-Through utilizing those codes, I was able to build not only servers of all kinds, but even a mini-SearchEngine!
+Through utilizing those codes, I was able to build not only servers of all kinds, but even a mini Search Engine!